 At this point your starter should be bubbly and ready to create your ferment.
 If the starter is not showing bubbles, repeat the 12-hour feed and water routine, and ensure the starter is kept in a warm place.

-- Once your starter is bubbly, stir the starter and then measure 25g of the starter into a large mixing bowl.
+- Once your starter is bubbly, stir it and measure 25g of the starter into a large mixing bowl.
 Either dispose of any unused starter or keep it, feed it regularly and use it for sourdough breadmaking.

 - Put a little oil into a frying pan, roll it around to cover the surface and heat until nice and hot.

 - Sieve the baking powder into the batter and beat well with a whisk.

-- Pour some of the sticky batter into the pan to make 10cm/4” circles and cook over a medium heat.
+- Pour some of the sticky batter into the pan to make 75mm/3” circles and cook over a medium heat.

-- When the bubbles appear on the surface start to fry and when the base has browned, turn the pancake over and cook the other side.
+- When the bubbles appear on the surface start to fry and when the base is golden turn the pancake over and cook the other side.

 - Transfer the cooked pancakes to a plate and repeat with the remaining batter.